 Robert Guillaume starred as Benson DuBois, who took over as head of household affairs at the Governor's Mansion under Gov. Eugene Gatling (James Noble) — cousin to Jessica and Mary of Soap.
 This put him in constant conflict with Gretchen Kraus (Inga Swenson), the head cook who'd coveted the position for herself.
 Other characters included Gatling's daughter, Katie (Missy Gold); his chief of staff, Clayton Endicott III (René Auberjonois); his press secretary and official photographer, Pete Downey (Ethan Phillips); and his ditzy personal secretary, Denise Stevens Downey (Didi Conn).

-As the show went on, Benson climbed up the political ladder, thanks to Gov. Gatling's trust in him, going from working in the mansion staff to state Budget Director, and then to Lt.
-Governor, before finally running for Governor himself in the final season.
+As the show went on, Benson climbed up the political ladder, thanks to Gov. Gatling's trust in him, going from working in the mansion staff to state Budget Director, and then to Lieutenant Governor, before finally running for Governor himself in the final season.

 Benson contains examples of following tropes:

 - An Astral Projection, Not a Ghost: Soap ends with Jessica about to be shot by a firing squad in Central America.
-In the next season, she shows up on Benson as a ghost which only Benson can see.
+In the next season, she shows up on Benson as a ghost who only Benson can see.
 But then she finds out she's not really dead, she's just in a coma in a Central American hospital.